Multilevel Monte Carlo simulation for VIX options in the rough Bergomi model: Abstract

 \section{Abstract}

-We consider the pricing of $\VIX$ options in the rough Bergomi model [Bayer, Friz, and Gatheral, \emph{Pricing under rough volatility}, Quantitative Finance 16(6), 887--904, 2016].
+We consider the pricing of $\VIX$ options in the rough Bergomi model.
 In this setting, the $\VIX$ random variable is defined by the one-dimensional integral of the exponential of a Gaussian process with correlated increments, hence approximate samples of the $\VIX$ can be constructed via discretization of the integral and simulation of a correlated Gaussian vector.
 A Monte-Carlo estimator of $\VIX$ options based on a rectangle discretization scheme and exact Gaussian sampling via the Cholesky method has a computational complexity of order $\cO(\ve^{-4})$ when the mean-squared error is set to $\ve^2$.
-We demonstrate that this cost can be reduced to $\cO(\ve^{-2} \log^2(\ve))$ combining the scheme above with the multilevel method [Giles, \emph{Multilevel Monte Carlo path simulation}, Oper.\ Res.\ 56(3), 607--617, 2008], and further reduced to the asymptotically optimal cost $\cO(\ve^{-2})$ when using a trapezoidal discretization.
+We demonstrate that this cost can be reduced to $\cO(\ve^{-2} \log^2(\ve))$ combining the scheme above with the multilevel method, and further reduced to the asymptotically optimal cost $\cO(\ve^{-2})$ when using a trapezoidal discretization.
 We provide numerical experiments highlighting the efficiency of the multilevel approach in the pricing of $\VIX$ options in such a rough forward variance setting.